unitycoder/VegetationStudioProExtensions/README.md

 * Convex Hull

-  Get all the nodes of the mask and create a Convex Hull using them
+  Get all the nodes of the mask and create a Convex Hull using the node positons

 * Subdivide